john-k-walton/Prologue-Oscillators/README.md

 *"It's like a having a whole Modular inside your keyboard!"*

-**sorry RC2 is taking a while. it's tough to balance all these oscillators with the same schema and the memory constraints. it's coming along nicely for Prologue though. last thing is to finalize the Attack Timing for Built-ins and finish some documentation.**

-PlaitsXplorer turns your Prologue or (XD on hold for now) hybrid synthesizer into a 'PlaitStation'; a fully digital, polyphonic, knobbilicious, modular modulation monster!
+PlaitsXplorer turns your Prologue into a 'PlaitStation'; a fully digital, polyphonic, knobbilicious, modular modulation monster!
 PlaitsXplorer heavily utilizes Tsoniqs Logue Front Panel code (Thanks Mark!!!) to wrestle away the controls from the VCO's, and then instance *eleven* oscillator controls on the front panel, for a total of *seventeen* digital engine controls, plus EG Envelope and Note Velocity!
 Brandish Front Panel controls to sculpt modulations containing combinations of EG Envelope, built in Envelope, Two builtin Tri LFO's with Saw; tremolo and vibrato options, Shape LFO, Key Tracking on all inputs, and Note Velocity with wild abandon, all concurrently in a modulation matrix of madness! seriously, this version provides terrific control of Plaits all from the confort of the front panel. the only menu diving is for modulation programming: the LFO2 rate, three KT settings, and the two MultiMod timing and configuration controls.
 See PlaitsXplorer DOC's for details!
 Release Candidate binaries are available NOW!

 PlaitsXplorer demos https://soundcloud.com/john-walton-732877645/sets/plaitsxplorer-for-prologue

-the following PlaitsXplorer Oscillators are available today for Prologue, Minilogue XD
+the following PlaitsXplorer Oscillators are available today for Prologue.

-**XD and NTS are on hold for now, I hadn't had enough testing on either to determine what the problems are. now that's I've spent some time, and found discrepancies, i'm going to have to go back and recalibrate controls.
-Prologue is pretty solid in both M5 and Xplorer releases, and brilliantly fun! just working on some documentation and programming tips**

 - VA; Virtual Analog with classic waveforms.
 - VAsync; Hard Sync Virtual Analog, lots of squelch on this one.